We connect people with places to call home.

 We develop technology that promotes housing equity and develop data that brings transparency to the affordable housing market.

-The current outmoded system for affordable housing comes with a high cost and unfair burden.
-For renters, it’s hours searching online without success or taking time off from work to visit buildings in person, hoping to find openings.
+An outmoded system for finding affordable housing comes with a high cost and unfair burden.
+For renters, without an online “One Stop Shop”, it’s hours searching without success or taking time off from work to visit buildings in person, hoping to find openings.
 For owners and managers, it’s time-draining paperwork and bottlenecks that result from confusion around eligibility and rents.

-In 2021, we’re launching our innovative housing search tool.
+In August, 2021, we launched our innovative housing search tool.
 Anyone searching for affordable rentals can find what they need in one place.
-We’ve already documented more than 200,000 rental units at 3,300+ properties.
-And our search is not just for Greater Boston–we cover income-restricted housing in over 275 towns and cities throughout Massachusetts, including urban, suburban and rural areas.
-From Agawam to Lowell to Weymouth–we have listings.
+We’ve documented more than 190,000 affordable rental units at 3000+ properties.
+And our search is not just for Greater Boston – we cover income-restricted housing in towns and cities throughout Massachusetts, including urban, suburban, and rural areas.
+From Agawam to Lowell to Weymouth – we have listings.

 Access to high-quality information helps not just renters, but owners, housing advocates, homelessness providers, and housing funders.
-Moving forward, the MA Department of Housing and Community Development has mandated Navigator participation for the roughly 2,000 newly developed affordable units it funds annually.
+In partnership with us, the MA Department of Housing and Community Development has mandated Navigator participation for the roughly 2,000 newly developed affordable units it funds annually.
 This ensures our data will continue to be an up-to-date resource for all.